FreeTommyLi/autotest/README.rst

 tests or setup a fully automated test grid, depending on what you are up to.
 A non extensive list of modules is:

-* Autotest client: The engine that executes the tests (dir client).
-Each autotest test is a directory inside (client/tests) and it is represented by a python class that implements a minimum number of methods.
-The client is what you need if you are a single developer trying out autotest and executing some tests.
+* Autotest client: The engine executes the tests (dir client).
+Each autotest test is a directory inside (client/tests), and it is represented by a python class that implements a minimum number of methods.
+The client is what you need As a single developer, you can get necessary client to try out autotest and
+  execute some tests.
 Autotest client executes ''client side control files'', which are regular python programs, and leverage the API of the client.

-* Autotest server: A program that copies the client to remote machines and controls their execution.
-Autotest server executes ''server side control files'', which are also regular python programs, but leverage a higher level API, since the autotest server can control test execution in multiple machines.
-If you want to perform tests slightly more complex involving more than one machine you might want the autotest server
+* Autotest server: A program copies the client to remote machines and controls their execution.
+Autotest server executes ''server side control files'', which are also regular python programs.
+And they leverage a higher level API, since the autotest server can control test execution in multiple machines.
+If you want to perform tests slightly complex involving more than one machine, you will want the autotest server.

 * Autotest database: For test grids, we need a way to store test results, and that is the purpose of the database component.
 This DB is used by the autotest